eWaterCycle/ewatercycle/docs/hpc_to_cluster.rst

 **4. Create Singularity Container**

-On Cartesius, Docker requires root access and can therefore not be used.
+On Snellius, Docker requires root access and can therefore not be used.
 Singularity is similar to, and integrates well with Docker.
-It also requires root access, but it is pre-installed on the compute nodes on Cartesius.
+It also requires root access, but it is pre-installed on the compute nodes on Snellius.

 The first step to run the model on a compute node is thus to use singularity to create a Singularity image (``.sif`` file) based on the Docker image.
 This is done with (note the ``srun`` command to access the compute node):